 The emphasis on education for management is the result of several factors.
 First, managers are becoming increasingly aware that a professional approach to management requires understanding of quantitative methods and the behavioral sciences.
-Second, the management task is becoming much more complex in terms of number of activities, volume of work, and the broader impact of management in any setting requires a measure of specific preparation and qualification.
+Second, the management task is becoming much more complex in terms of number of activities, volume of work, and the broader impact of managerial decisions.
+Third, the practice of management in any setting requires a measure of specific preparation and qualification.